Allbirds: Construction and durability

 Allbirds uses SweetFoam, a material made of recycled sugarcane, instead of the petroleum-based industry standard ethylene-vinyl acetate for the soles of its shoes.
 The company's production of sugarcane is certified by the nonprofit environmental-verification organization Proforest as ensuring environmental security.
 Sugarcane sourced for SweetFoam is acquired from Brazil and produced by Braskem as a byproduct of ethanol production.
+Biofabricated leather produced by Modern Meadow is used for the 2026 collection of "Terralux" sneakers.

 Praised by Time as one of the best inventions of 2018 for its carbon reduction, Runner's Worlds Jeff Dengate wrote reviews of the Tree Dasher 2 and Tree Flyer in 2022 and 2023.
 Dengate liked the shoes' environmental goals and casual fit, but criticized their soles, grip, and weight.
 Of the Tree Flyer, Dengate claimed they were "slightly lighter and bouncier than the Dasher 2, thanks to a new foam made from castor bean oil" (improving its usability for running), but found the shoe's cushioning and heel-stitching worse than traditional running shoes.
 Dengate called the Dasher 2 too heavy, although it was 0.3 oz lighter than the Dasher.